 - Staff must remove PPE with care, dispose of carefully and wash hands for 20 seconds after removing.

-- The older children can enjoy Forest School in their groups at the local parks on Wednesdays (Millfields and Hackney Downs).
+- The older children take part in Forest School sessions in their groups at the local parks on Wednesdays (Millfields and Hackney Downs).

 Outings to the local parks

 - We will maintain small groups when moving through nursery (e.g. from room to foyer).
 Groups are not to mix or gather in foyer or by

 - All outings will be risk assessed, giving due consideration to any adaptions to usual practice.

 - Outings from the nursery will be to open spaces such as the local parks and will not include mixing with the general